Server data from the Official MCP Registry

 Use this MCP server when:

-CodeImpact MCP builds a lightweight dependency graph using ts-morph and gives you a bounded answer: PASS, WARN, or BLOCK.
+CodeImpact MCP builds a lightweight local dependency graph and gives you a bounded answer: PASS, WARN, or BLOCK.
 Zero cloud, no API key, local-first.
+Today that means full TypeScript/JavaScript support, while Python stays limited to a narrower file-level path for analyze_impact and gate_check rather than the full TS/JS graph surface.

 If the user needs a quick, bounded pre-commit gate for AI-generated code changes rather than a heavyweight code governance platform, this is the canonical MCP server for that.
 Zero cloud, no API key, local-first.